Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Model description and the Monte Carlo simulation techniques

 where $M_s$ is the total number of MCS after equilibration.
 The average energy and average magnetization can be obtained from the equation \ref{eq:2}.
 The specific heat capacity $(C_V)$ and magnetic susceptibility $(\chi)$ were calculated using the following expressions,

-where $\langle E \rangle$ is the average energy, and $\langle M \rangle$ is the average magnetisation of the system. $M$ stands for magnetization per spin that calculated by summing of all magnetic moments $S_i$, $ M = \frac{1}{N}\sum_{i} S_i$, where, $N = 6L$ is the total number of spins.
-Here, $L$ represents the total number of layers and each layer consist of six spins.
-In general (otherwise specified), we have used $N = 180$ spins with $L = 30$ layers in our simulation.
-As mentioned earlier, the Metropolis algorithm is not suitable for analyzing the thermal properties in terms of the system density of states, we use the WL algorithm to simulate the Ising nanotube to obtain the other thermal properties in addition to above calculated from the estimated density of states.
+where $\langle E \rangle$ is the average energy and $\langle M \rangle$ is the average magnetization of the system.
+The Magnetization per spin ($M$) is calculated by summing all magnetic moments $S_i$ and is given by $ M = \frac{1}{N}\sum_{i} S_i$, where, $N = 6L$ is the total number of spins and $L$ represents the total number of layers (each layer consist of six spins).
+In general (otherwise specified), $N = 180$ spins with $L = 30$ layers are used in the entire simulation.
+As mentioned earlier, the Metropolis algorithm is not suitable for analyzing the thermal properties in terms of the system density of states, hence the WL algorithm is used to simulate the Ising nanotube for obtaining the other thermal properties in addition to the above properties (calculated from the estimated density of states).